 In 1332, the manor came into the hands of William de Bohun, Earl of Northampton.
 His grand-daughter Mary de Bohun, who grew up in Hinton, later became the mother of King Henry V. On the death of Henry V, Hinton Manor was granted to his widow Catharine, and it remained in the hands of the crown for another two hundred years.
 The present house dates from that period – it was built by Dr George Owen, Royal Physician, in about 1550.

 The Marten Family

 In 1627, Charles I leased Hinton Manor to Sir Henry Marten, judge of the High Court of Admiralty.
 His son Henry Marten was a prominent republican and ally of Oliver Cromwell.
 Marten was one of the signatories on the death warrant of Charles I in 1649 – a so-called “regicide”.
-Although he owned Hinton Manor, Henry Marten’s principle residence was Longworth House – now Fallowfields Hotel in Southmoor.
+Although he owned Hinton Manor, Henry Marten’s principle residence was Longworth House, which was in what is now Southmoor (but demolished in 2018 to make way for a housing estate).
 Perhaps surprisingly, he was not sentenced to death by Charles II after the Restoration, but was imprisoned in Chepstow Castle until his death in 1680.

 The Loder Symonds Family

 John Loder purchased Hinton Manor in 1668 as part of a deal by Henry Marten to clear his debts.
 The Loder family, which became the Loder Symonds family after the property was passed down through a Loder daughter who married Robert Symonds, occupied the Manor until 1934.